sdsheridan/erri/README.txt

 module relies on other aspects of the Field API to do its work.

-A module can implement hook_erri_reference_check() to add referring things to the list of dependants if the module does not use the field API to store its data, but still wants to hook into the reference checking.
+A module can implement hook_erri_reference_check() to add referring things to the list of dependents if the module does not use the field API to store its data, but still wants to hook into the reference checking.
 In this case, your hook is passed the target entity type, id, and bundle where there is a bundle, and you're responsible for doing your own reference checking in the hook, and if